unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 * Port the s/w to the Blue CAN Filter (SWD), just to make sure it can also work.
 * Reduce the brightness a bit (using 0xdc value).
-* Move the Ok button *RCD330* default mode to a long press of the Menu button.
+* Move the Ok button *RCD330 default mode* to a long press of the Menu button.
-* In *RCD330* mode: after sending an Up/Down message, immediately send the opposite message (to try and *hide*/work around MFD changes).
+* In *RCD330 mode*: after sending an Up/Down message, immediately send the opposite message (to try and *hide*/work around MFD changes).
 * See if there are any other useful RCD330 messages that could also be activated from the steering wheel buttons (using MQB msgs?).
 * Investigate if controlling pin 8 (S) on the CAN Driver can reduce power consumption (or perahps replace with TJA1042).<BR>
   Would need to sacrifice the USART1 EXTI *"conf"* input (as GPIO ouput to the *"S"* pin).